Relevance-Guided Modeling of Object Dynamics for Reinforcement Learning: Experiments

 \section{Experiments}

-We first evaluate our approach on a set of 3D environments with challenging confounding object behavior.
-We implement these environments in MuJoCo~\cite{todorov2012mujoco}, a fast and realistic physics engine.
-Then we apply our object-centric agent to several Atari environments, and show that not only does it learn several orders of magnitude faster than classic Deep RL algorithms, but it also learns slightly faster than humans.
+We first evaluated our approach on a set of 3D environments with challenging confounding object behavior.
+We implemented these environments in MuJoCo (\cite{todorov2012mujoco}), a fast and realistic physics engine.
+Next we ran extensive ablation studies on the object inference, pairwise reward and value modelling, and learning and planning components of OLRL.
+Then, we applied our object-centric agent to several Atari environments and showed that it not only learned significantly faster than state-of-the-art sample efficient deep RL algorithms, but that it also learned slightly faster than humans.

-\textbf{MuJoCo Environments}: We propose a suite of custom 3D MuJoCo environments to highlight current challenges with learning object representations.
-The base tasks are controlling a tabletop agent to either gather or avoid moving objects, implemented by giving the agent a reward of +1 and -1, respectively, for contacting these objects.
-These tasks are deliberately quite simple, and easily solved by modern deep RL algorithms or segmented by current unsupervised segmentation algorithms.
-We introduce two \textit{object randomization} tasks, gather+r and avoid+r, (Figure~\ref{fig:mj_random}), where we randomize the color, size, and starting positions of the both the agent and reward objects after each episode, simulating changes in visual conditions or the objects themselves.
-The frequently changing object appearances confound existing unsupervised methods of learning object representations~\cite{greff2019multi,lin2020space,du2020unsupervised} as they both rely primarily on visual cues to segment objects and can only represent a limited number of distinct objects.
+\textbf{MuJoCo Environments}.
+We proposed a suite of custom 3D MuJoCo environments to highlight current challenges with learning object representations.
+The base tasks were controlling a tabletop agent to either gather or avoid moving objects, implemented by giving the agent a reward of +1 and -1, respectively, for contacting these objects.
+These tasks were deliberately quite simple, and easily solved by modern deep RL algorithms or segmented by current unsupervised segmentation algorithms.
+We introduce two \textit{object randomization} tasks, gather+r and avoid+r (Figure~\ref{fig:mj_random}), where we randomize the color, size, and starting positions of the both the agent and reward objects after each episode, simulating changes in visual conditions or the objects themselves.
+This object appearance randomization requires using features beyond just visual appearance to successfully segment and track objects, challenging existing models.